isomerpages/nlb-biblioasia/_oct-to-dec-2022/My Grandfather Was a Rōmusha.md

 Yet, at the end of the Second World War in Southeast Asia, there appears to be no official records of these civilian labourers.
 No lists of their names or where they were from were compiled and no death records were ever kept that I could find.
 In the official retelling of the tragedy of the Death Railway, the *rōmusha* are faceless and voiceless.

-In recounting my grandfather’s story of his time on the Thai-Burma Railway, I hope to give a voice, a face and a name to the hundreds of thousn*s r Rōmushas like him who worked on the railway, for which many paid with their lives.
+In recounting my grandfather’s story of his time on the Thai-Burma Railway, I hope to give a voice, a face and a name to the hundreds of thousnr Rōmushas like him who worked on the railway, for which many paid with their lives.

 Several accounts about the Thai-Burma Railway were recorded by the POWs of the Allied Forces in their personal diaries and later published in books by those who survived.
 Whatever little we now know of the Rōmushas has been gleaned from these POW accounts.
 In the diary of British POW Robert Hardie, a former plantation manager in Malaya, he mentions the Rōmusha camps, where there were “frightful casualties from cholera and other diseases” and the brutality of the Japanese.
 He wrote: “People who have been near these camps speak with bated breath of the state of affairs – corpses rotting unburied in the jungle, almost complete lack of sanitation, frightful stench, overcrowding, swarms of flies.
 There is no medical attention in these camps, and the wretched natives are of course unable to organise any communal sanitation.”[^3]